Screen Time and Child DevelopmentScreen Time and Child Development: A Teacher's Guide: practical strategies for teachers

 The type of content matters as much as the duration.
 Li et al. (2020) studied 579 five-year-olds and found that passive screen time was negatively associated with maths, science, executive function, and social skills.
 Active, interactive screen time was positively associated with receptive language and science knowledge.

 The EYSTAG panel found that harms appear non-linear, accelerating after approximately 1.5 hours per day at age two (Gath et al., 2026).
-Short periods of screen use, up to 30 minutes at a time, were in and of themselves not harmful for children aged two and over (EYSTAG, 2026).
+Short periods of screen use, up to 30 minutes at a time, were in and of themselves not harmful for children aged two and over (EYSTAG independent report, March 2026).
 This distinction between brief, supervised use and extended solo viewing is central to the guidance.

 School-Age (5 to 11)

-The displacement effect shifts in this age range.
+The displacement effect changes in this age range.
 Screen time competes with homework, reading for pleasure, physical activity, and face-to-face socialising.
-Ahrens et al. (2023) studied 8,673 European children aged 8-18 and found that smartphone use combined with media multitasking was associated with higher impulsivity and lower cognitive flexibility, particularly in girls.
+Ahrens et al. (2023) studied 8,673 European children aged 8-18 and found that smartphone use, combined with media multitasking, was linked with higher impulsivity and lower cognitive flexibility, particularly in girls.

 Adolescents

-For adolescents, the evidence centres on social media, sleep disruption, and attention fragmentation.
-Przybylski (2019) analysed data from 50,212 children and found that each additional hour of screen time was associated with 3-8 fewer minutes of nightly sleep.
-The effect was modest, but sleep is a non-negotiable requirement for memory consolidation and emotional regulation.
+For adolescents, the evidence centres on social media, disrupted sleep and fragmented attention.
+Przybylski (2019) analysed data from 50,212 children.
+He found that each additional hour of screen time was linked with 3-8 fewer minutes of sleep each night.
+The effect was modest, but sleep is essential for memory consolidation and emotional regulation.

 The Displacement Chain: How Screen Time Replaces Critical Development Activities